sano-jin/rust-hands-on-wiki/simple-wiki-backend/README.md

 [Here are the sample source](https://github.com/sano-jin/rust-hands-on-wiki/tree/master/simple-wiki-backend)

 In this section, we parse the posted markdown and convert it to a html file.
-We will be saving the markdown file in `/public/edit directory` and html file in `/public/pages` directory.
+We save the markdown file in the `/public/edit` directory and the html file in the `/public/pages` directory.

 ### Add dependencies